-Perennials with colorful flowers or foliage can provide color in your landscape during every season of the year (Figure 1).
-Once established, these plants typically require less maintenance than annuals and they have the advantage of being a more permanent part of your landscape.
+This publication is intended for home gardeners and landscape professionals interested in herbaceous perennials that beautify Florida landscapes (Figure 1).
+Once established, perennials typically require less maintenance than annuals and have the advantage of being a more permanent part of the landscape.

 Perennials are plants that grow indefinitely.
 The shrubs and trees that comprise our landscapes are perennials, but these are referred to as woody perennials.
 The plants discussed here are herbaceous perennials–plants with little or no woody tissue.
 However, under the continuous growing conditions of South Florida, some herbaceous perennials become woody shrubs.
 Likewise, plants that are normally woody shrubs in South Florida behave as herbaceous perennials in North Florida, where they are killed to the ground each winter.
 Plants that grow from bulbs, corms, tubers, or other types of underground storage systems are also herbaceous perennials.

 The perennials listed in Table 1 are good performers in Florida gardens or in containers.
 Many other perennials exist, but they may not be suited to Florida's climate and soils.

 Some perennials are used to best advantage when they are planted in masses (Figure 2).
 The bold displays of color they provide are much more pleasing than individual plants placed here and there.
 Evergreen and flowering shrubs provide an attractive backdrop for masses of small perennials, whereas large-growing perennials can be used as specimen plants.

 Note the mature size of each perennial you select.
 Most large-growing perennials can be maintained as a smaller plant, but it may require frequent pruning to keep them that way.
 Is the perennial tender or hardy to cold?
 Tender perennials need cold protection during frosts or freezes; some dieback and return from the roots.
 How much sunlight does it require?
 When does it flower?
 Ideally, a garden should have a succession of blooms throughout the year.